tmpfs/nenv/README.md

 ### env([value])

 Determines if an environment value is valid.
-Returns `false` is the supplied value is invalid of the string key for the environment if valid.
+Returns `false` is the supplied value is invalid or the string key for the environment if valid.

 If no value is supplied then `env.value` is used which allows testing whether the default value is valid by calling with no arguments.